Vettabase/ansible-pmm-client-yum/README.md

 - `pmm-client`: Run this role and other PMM client roles that use this tag.
 - `monitor-scripts-upgrade`: Add monitor-related scripts.

-Validation (use after making changes):
+Validation (use these tags after making changes):

 - `validate`: Validate this role and other roles that use this tag.
 - `pmm-client-validate`: Validate this role.